joeadham/OHIF-ai/README.md

 # Setup OHIF with Orthanc and MONAILabel
 For more flexibilty and control, you can setup[ OHIF standalone](ohif_setup.md) and connect it to Orthanc and MONAILabel.

+# Server Setup
+To setup a server for remote access, follow the steps in the [server setup](server.md) section.

+# FAQ and Known Bugs
+If you are facing any issues with the installation or setup, please refer to the [FAQ](faq.md) section.
+# Licenses

+## MONAI
+MONAI is licensed under the Apache 2.0 License.
+See [LICENSE](https://github.com/Project-MONAI/MONAI/blob/dev/LICENSE).

+## OHIF
+OHIF is licensed under the MIT License.
+See [LICENSE](https://github.com/OHIF/Viewers/blob/master/LICENSE).

+## Orthanc
+Orthan is licensed under the GNU Affero General Public License.
+See [LICENSE](https://github.com/jodogne/Orthanc/blob/master/LICENSE).